ooples/pine_script_docs/source/concepts/Chart_information.rst

 Realtime bars are another story altogether.
-When indicators (or strategies using ``calc_on_every_tick = true``) run in realtime, the values of the above variables (except `open <https://www.tradingview.com/pine-script-reference/v5/#var_open>`__) will vary during the script's execution, because they represent their **current** value on incomplete realtime bar.
+When indicators (or strategies using ``calc_on_every_tick = true``) run in realtime, the values of the above variables (except `open <https://www.tradingview.com/pine-script-reference/v5/#var_open>`__) will vary between successive iterations of the script on the realtime bar, because they represent their **current** value at one point in time during the progress of the realtime bar.
 This may lead to one form of :ref:`repainting <PageRepainting>`.
 See the page on Pine's :ref:`execution model <PageExecutionModel>` for more details.